Libbu/ci-capstone-project/README.md

 - I would also like to thank the CI admissions officer who pushed me to take up the place when I wavered.
 I never could have anticipated such an enjoyable four months.

-- Lastly, I would like to thank my CodeInstitute mentor, Ronan McClelland for his insight and encouragement during the final capstone project.
+- Lastly, I would like to thank my Code Institute mentor, Ronan McClelland for his insight and encouragement during the final capstone project.